ProcessMaker/cypress-utils/README.md

 # ProcessMaker Cypress Testing Utilities

-This package provides a collection of utilities designed to enhance and simplify the development of tests with Cypress, an end-to-end testing framework.
+This package provides a collection of utilities designed to enhance and simplify the development of tests for ProcessMaker with Cypress, an end-to-end testing framework.
 These utilities aim to make your ProcessMaker automated testing workflow more efficient and manageable.

 ## Features